maxxiimo/the-front-end-manifesto/chp1-foundation-markup.md

 [Gemfile][]<br>
 [README.md][]

-The default Rails application file structure is pretty much identical minus a few files and folders.
-We're going to replace some existing files and add a few new files and folders (new folders in bold, new or replacement files are links).
+The default Rails application files and file structure is pretty much identical minus a few files and folders.
+In the next section we will replace some existing files that come out of the box by default with our starter code, and add a few new files and folders: new folders depicted above in bold, new or replacement files are links.

+NOTE: Our starter code is an implementation of [HTML5 Boilerplate][] code (v 4.2.0) in haml and arranged for a Rails project.
+In my experience the best place to reference when building front end view templates is HTML5 Boilerplate.
+This resource is an ongoing collaboration between expert front end developers and the community.
+To better understand HTML5 Boilerplate as it applies to Rails, the following article is helpful:

+- [Guide to HTML5 Boilerplate for Rails Developers][H5BP for Rails]

 ### Set Up